Skip to main content

 <script src="/static/{{ staticAssetsVersion }}/app.js"></script>

-In the above example we use the Git commit id to version static assets, which is achieved by a call to Invirt's gitCommitId().
-This function is discussed in detail here.
+In the snippet above we use the Git commit id, retrieved by Invirt's gitCommitId().

 Caching